-Top 5 4th Quarter Trades of Sp - GuruFocus.com
+Top 5 4th Quarter Trades of SP - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Spectrum Asset Management, Inc. (NB/CA) bought 167,066 shares of ARCA:SCHR for a total holding of 175,146.
-The trade had a 3.99% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $49.02.
+SPINNAKER TRUST reduced their investment in NAS:ESGD by 178,261 shares.
+The trade had a 0.83% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $62.57.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru established a new position worth 50,902 shares in ARCA:RSP, giving the stock a 3.49% weight in the equity portfolio.
-Shares traded for an average price of $139.35 during the quarter.
+The guru established a new position worth 407,274 shares in ARCA:URA, giving the stock a 0.64% weight in the equity portfolio.
+Shares traded for an average price of $20.22 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Invesco S&P 500 Equal Weight ETF has a price-earnings ratio of 17.22 and a price-book ratio of 2.74.
+In terms of valuation, Global X Uranium ETF has a price-earnings ratio of 10.44 and a price-book ratio of 1.62.

-During the quarter, Spectrum Asset Management, Inc. (NB/CA) bought 14,549 shares of NAS:VONE for a total holding of 18,934.
-The trade had a 1.23% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $174.55.
+SPINNAKER TRUST reduced their investment in ARCA:GEM by 272,107 shares.
+The trade had a 0.58% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $27.34.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Russell 1000 Index Fund has a price-earnings ratio of 18.54 and a price-book ratio of 3.48.
+In terms of valuation, Goldman Sachs ActiveBeta Emerging Markets Equity ETF has a price-earnings ratio of 9.67 and a price-book ratio of 1.39.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.